Proposal to test the Non-Greenhouse Gases for IR Radiation with the Raman spectrometer

 2. air is a poor thermal conductor, one of the poorest known (0.026W.m.K.),

-3. if the, for instance, 0.04% CO2 did transfer heat by conduction to all the 99%, near instantaneously, its claimed heat-trapping properties would have to be extraordinarily special to share this gained energy equally, not just special, and
+3. if the, for instance, 0.04% CO2 did transfer heat by conduction to all the 99% nearly instantaneously, its claimed heat-trapping properties would have to be extraordinarily special to share this gained energy equally, not just special, and

 4. if the air did transfer heat by collisions, we would live in a hell of heat as we would feel the heat of every matter directly through the air.

-When the wood goes through the focal point, by greenhouse theory the CO2 release (maybe 15%) would transfer its heat to all the air and the heat transfer would be insufferable, if true.
-It is not - true.
+When the wood passes through the focal point, according to greenhouse theory, the CO2 released (maybe 15%) would transfer its heat to all the air, and the heat transfer would be insufferable if true.
+It is not true.

 Raman spectrometer N2 temperature test after radiation.

 The (CARS) Raman spectrometer can measure the temperature of gaseous nitrogen and oxygen by exploiting the physics that contradicts and refutes greenhouse theory.
-N2 and O2 do have infrared emission spectra; they are radiated in the operating process of CO2 lasers, and they are measured.
+N2 and O2 do have infrared emission spectra; they are radiated in the operating process of CO2 lasers and measured.

 By the following diagram, I would like to point the laser straight up from under - to catch if there is any convection - through IR radiated air at a solar focal point or similar.
 We wouldn't even need a tank; the Raman spectrometer measures all the gases, H2O, O2, N2, CO2, we could 'spray' pure N2 over the focal point as they do water in the demonstration.

 The CARS unit measures the Raman scattering of the laser photons off the air molecules to infer the temperature.
-But this measurement does come with, as I have learnt, 'noise' problems, so it will not be easy.
+However, as I have learnt, this measurement has problems with 'noise', so it will not be easy.

 I am currently in contact with a retired scientist in Switzerland who has a 'rotting' Raman CARS in his lab he used in the 90s on similar but not exact studies.

-A positive result would mean we have to completely redefine our understanding of the atmosphere in line with quantum mechanics.
+A positive result would mean completely redefining our understanding of the atmosphere in accordance with quantum mechanics.

-To be clear (and this is the rebuttal I am receiving), I am not testing for a heating effect from the Raman effect in the atmosphere: there is no such effect.
-I am using the Raman spectrometer for what it is developed, to measure the quantum predicted emission spectra line of N2 and others and its temperature.
+To be clear (and this is the rebuttal I am receiving), I am not testing for a heating effect from the Raman effect in the atmosphere; there is no such effect.
+I am using the Raman spectrometer for its intended purpose: to measure the quantum predicted emission spectra line of N2 and others and its temperature.

 Supporting Papers and links: